tantaman/tantaman.github.io/content/2022-10-19-meta-scales-mysql.md

 Another way to look at it is once you do have a start node (such as the logged in user) SQL is a less relevant query language and you're more interested in a graph based query language.
 Something that GraphQL adoption seems to be proving today.

-# Follow up:
+# Follow ups:

 - Faking the relational model in a graph (sentinel nodes)
 - Extra services (indexing services, full text search)
 - Specifying node locality in a graph model
-- Performance implications of undirectional vs bidirectional edges
+- Performance implications of unidirectional vs bidirectional edges
+- Data consistency in a distrbiuted graph
+- Deleting user data reliably
+- The graph goes polyglot -- querying MySQL, TAO, Cassandra & ZippyDB with one abstraction